zotya/eea.annotator/README.rst

 1. Inline comments on any webpage.
 2. Portal types aware.
 Possibility to enable inline comments only for certain content types.
 3. Workflow aware.
-Possibility to enable inline comments only for certain workflow states.
+Possibility to enable/disable inline comments only for certain workflow states (via content rules).
 4. Dexterity aware.
 It works also with dexterity content-types.
 5. Contextually disable inline comments.